 Preventing coprophagia requires a multifaceted approach.
 Here are some preventative measures you can take:

-2. Behavioural Training: Work with a professional dog trainer or behaviourist to address any behavioural issues that might be contributing to coprophagia.
-Training can help redirect your dog’s attention away from feces and focus on more appropriate behaviours.
+- Behavioural Training: Work with a professional dog trainer or behaviourist to address any behavioural issues that might be contributing to coprophagia.
+Training can help redirect your dog’s attention away from faeces and focus on more appropriate behaviours.

-3. Diet and Nutrition: Ensure your dog’s diet is balanced and meets all of their nutritional needs.
-Consider consulting with a canine nutritionist to develop a diet plan that supports your dog’s overall health and reduces the likelihood of coprophagia.
+- Diet and Nutrition: Ensure your dog’s diet is balanced and meets all of their nutritional needs.
+Consider consulting a canine nutritionist to develop a diet plan that supports your dog’s overall health and reduces the likelihood of coprophagia.

-4. Environmental Management: Keep your dog’s environment clean and free of feces.
-If you have multiple pets, ensure that their living spaces are clean, and remove any feces promptly.
+- Environmental Management: Keep your dog’s environment clean and free of faeces.
+If you have multiple pets, ensure that their living spaces are clean and remove any faeces promptly.

-5. Supplements: There are supplements available that can make your dog’s feces taste unpleasant, which can deter them from eating it.
-Consult with your vet to find out if this is a suitable option for your dog.
+- Supplements: There are supplements available that can make your dog’s faeces taste unpleasant, which can deter them from eating it.
+Consult your vet to find out if this is a suitable option for your dog.

 Understanding the Developmental Stage